Manhattan, Nevada: Local geology

 Considerable volcanic activity and caldera development initiated in the Manhattan Caldera Complex about 16 million years ago in the Toquima mountains north of Manhattan Gulch.
 It is likely that gold was transported by solutions in a hydrothermal cell from an igneous intrusion, and perhaps from country rock, to the host rock.
 When the gold at Manhattan was deposited, approximately 16 million years ago, the hydrothermal cells may have operated at some distance beneath the Earth's surface.
 Over time, however, the upper formations at Manhattan eroded, as evidenced by the well-rounded and low-lying hills in the area, and the gold they contained was washed down Manhattan Gulch and deposited in gravel.

 Manhattan Gulch averages 300 ft wide with a grading of approximately four percent to the east.
 Rimrock slopes around the gulch range from 30 to 50 percent.
 Depth of the gravels ranges from 10 to 100 ft with an average of about 30 ft.
 Approximately 60 percent of the gravel is larger than 1 in with the rest being primarily sand and smaller gravel.
 The bedrock of the Gulch is composed predominantly of schist and shale.

 Elevations range from about 5800 ft above mean sea level (AMSL) at the west end of the gulch area to above 7000 ft near the town of Manhattan.

 Local vegetation

 Vegetation transect surveys were conducted in Manhattan Gulch in spring 2009.
 In the lower Manhattan Gulch area, below 6600 ft, shrub growth is dominant comprising about 80 percent of species composition, followed by grasses with about 15 percent of species composition, followed by various forbs (MINES Group, 2009).
 Common shrub species include black sage (Artemisia nova), green rabbitbrush (Chrysothamnus viscidiflorus) and bud sage (Artemisia spinescens).
-Grasses include galleta (Hilaria jamesii) and Indian ricegrass (Acnatherum hymenoides).
+Grasses include galleta (Hilaria jamesii) and Indian ricegrass (Achnatherum hymenoides).
 Further west up Manhattan Gulch and toward the town of Manhattan, trees become dominant, with Juniperus osteosperma and Pinus monophylla being prevalent (MINES Group, 2009).